What’s Stage 3 Pleural Mesothelioma?

 - Advancement of the tumor to distant organs, known as metastasis (M)

 The TNM system provides doctors with important details, showing where it has spread in the body.
-In stage 3, mesothelioma has likely spread to other areas in the chest cavity, and possibly the lymph nodes.
+In stage 3, tumors have likely spread to other areas in the chest cavity, and possibly the lymph nodes.
 At this advanced stage, however, the cancer is still localized, meaning it hasn’t spread to the other side of the body.

-When the specialist diagnoses stage 3 mesothelioma, it means the tumor has already spread to nearby tissues and organs.
+When the specialist diagnoses stage 3, it means the tumor has already spread to nearby tissues and organs.
 Depending on how aggressive resection surgery may still be a viable option.
 The TNM scale divides stage 3 pleural mesothelioma into two sections, stage 3A, and stage 3B.

 - The primary tumor is still resectable